-Better known by his stage name, DJ Ecotone, Ben Mirin is a sound artist and television presenter who records wildlife and composes music from the sounds of nature.
+Better known by his stage name, DJ Ecotone, Ben Mirin is a sound artist and educator who records wildlife and composes music from the sounds of nature.

 This includes his own voice, since he is also an internationally recognized beatboxer.
 He is the host and co-creator of the television and web series Wild Beats on National Geographic Kids.
 Ben collaborates with biologists and explorers to gather sounds from some of the planet’s most threatened ecosystems, and makes music to engage people with the natural world to inspire conservation.
 He is currently working on tracks for his first album, and planning his next expedition as a Safina Fellow to record birds, frogs, lemurs and other wildlife in Madagascar.